-Coinsurance — This is an amount calculated as a percentage of the total cost for a covered medical service.
+Coinsurance is an amount calculated as a percentage of the total cost for a covered medical service.
 If an insurance company owes a doctor $100 for a patient's visit, and the patient's plan has a coinsurance percentage of 25%, the insured patient will be required to pay $25 towards the cost of that visit.

 A deductible is a set dollar amount that the insured patient is required to pay before the insurance company begins paying their portion of claims.
 Typically, deductibles reset annually.

-"But the bigger reason for copays is based in a consumerism concept that if members have to pay for something, they're going to be better purchasers.
+But the bigger reason for copays is based on a consumerism concept that, if members have to pay for something, they're going to be better purchasers.
 If it's free, then there's potential they'll overuse it, won't value it as much, or they'll abuse it."

 Copays can mean less access to care